 The population and household base of Los Alamos County has grown modestly since 2010, adding 688 residents and 383 households.
 About two-thirds of the growth was in the Townsite which added 438 residents and 245 households.
 The remaining third was in White Rock which added 250 residents and 138 households.
-Households grew at a slightly higher 0.5 percent annual growth rate, indicating a small reduction in average household size as shown in Table 2.
-The population of Los Alamos County has become older, as the median age increased from 44.3 to 46.8 and the share of residents over the age of 65 grew from 14.9 percent to 21.4 percent, while the share of residents aged 45-54 decreased from 18.6 percent to 13.9 percent, as shown in Exhibit 1.
+Households grew at a slightly higher 0.5 percent annual growth rate, indicating a small reduction in average household size as shown in "Table 2.
+Demographics, Los Alamos, 2010-2019" on page 11.
+The population of Los

+Alamos County has become older, as the median age increased from 44.3 to 46.8 and the share of residents over the age of 65 grew from 14.9 percent to 21.4 percent, while the share of residents aged 45 to 54 decreased from 18.6 percent to 13.9 percent, as shown in "Exhibit 2.
+Population by Age, Los Alamos, 2010-2019" on page 23.
 The stable and aging population indicates that the residents of Los Alamos are staying and 'aging in place.'